Imagine this scenario:

 What is considered a qualifying life event?

 The scenario described above is one of the most common events that can trigger eligibility for special enrollment.
 Loss of employer-sponsored coverage can occur as a result of job loss, termination, resignation or being laid off/downsized.
-An enrollee can see coverage within 60 days from the loss, or within 60 days prior to an anticipated loss of coverage.
-Other scenarios under this category include loss of eligibility for Medicaid due increased income, loss of eligibility for Medicare due to change in disability status, or turning 26 and being disqualified to remain on a family healthcare plan.
+An enrollee can seek coverage within 60 days from the loss, or within 60 days prior to an anticipated loss of coverage.
+Other scenarios under this category include loss of eligibility for Medicaid due to increase in income, loss of eligibility for Medicare due to change in disability status, or turning 26 and being disqualified to remain on a family healthcare plan.

-Marriage and divorce are considered qualifying events if the change in marital status is accompanied by a loss of coverage.
-Likewise, new parents can add a baby or adopted child at any point and need not wait for open enrollment.
+Marriage, divorce, spousal abandonment or legal separation are considered qualifying events if the change in marital status is accompanied by a loss of health insurance coverage.
+Likewise, the birth of a child means new parents can add a baby or adopted child at any point and need not wait for the ACA open enrollment period.
 If a death in the family results in loss of insurance for anyone included in the policy, this qualifying life event will allow for special enrollment.

 Moving from one place to another may be a qualifying life event so long as the migration triggers a loss of healthcare coverage.
 It could include moving to a new county or state, leaving for or returning home from school, moving due to seasonal employment or moving from a temporary shelter or residential facility.